Cargo Fuel Surcharge

 In the light of the challenges faced by the cargo industry in implementing the new cargo security screening requirements by mid-2021, coupled with the prolonged trade activities amongst major economic powers that created great uncertainty to the normalcy conducive to the development of a healthy and competitive transportation environment for air cargo, the CAD considered that on an exceptional and one-off basis, there was a merit to extend the current regulated cargo fuel surcharge regime to help the cargo industry gear up for the full implementation of the new screening requirements.
 Taking into account the opinions from various stakeholders, the CAD announced in July 2019 that the time-limited arrangement for airlines to levy cargo fuel surcharge based on the current Cargo Fuel Surcharge Mechanism of the CAD for flights originating from Hong Kong would be extended to the end of June 2022 from end 2019.

 In March 2022, having considered the exceptional circumstances of the COVID-19 epidemic, as well as the views from the logistics trade, particularly the challenges brought about by the epidemic on the logistics trade, the Government has decided to impose a moratorium on the liberalisation of CFS for two years, i.e. between 1 July 2022 and 30 June 2024.
+In May 2024, with a view to providing the air cargo industry with sufficient time to better prepare for the liberalisation, the Government has announced to introduce a six-month lead-in period (i.e. between 1 July 2024 and 31 December 2024) prior to the liberalisation of CFS.
 In the said period, airlines may continue to levy CFS, based on their own circumstances and business strategy, with reference to the maximum level as determined by the existing CFS Mechanism and published by the CAD.
+This mechanism will be removed from 1 January 2025.

 Cargo Fuel Surcharge Mechanism